-Founded in 1991, our agency's purpose has remained steadfastto work creatively and honestly with writers to maximize the potential value of their book ideas and aspiring careers.
+Founded in 1991, our agency's purpose has remained steadfast—to work creatively and honestly with writers to maximize the potential value of their book ideas and aspiring careers.
 We work primarily with research-based and narrative non-fiction authors.
 Being "of service" also recognizes our responsibility to editors and publishers to represent high-quality writers and help them create best-selling books and valuable relationships with our clients.

-To achieve significant results for our clients, we work closely with them in shaping their ideas into appealing proposals and books.
-We work with many award-winning authors and leading content experts including: Matt May, Rich Sheridan, Lynn Robinson, Jeff Thull, Jeanne Meister, Braden Kelley, Rod Pyle, Ardath Albee, Karen Martin, et. al. Our agency's services include:
+To achieve significant results for our clients, we work closely with them in shaping their ideas into impactful proposals and books.
+We work with many award-winning authors and leading content experts.

-Celebrating 38 years working in publishing, John often says to friends that his career actually began as a Newsday paperboy growing up on Long Island, New York.
-He was fortunate to be raised in a family whose passions included books, basketball, and gatherings at the beach.
+Celebrating 47 years working in publishing, John often says to friends that his career actually began as a Newsday paperboy growing up on Long Island, New York.

 In 1991 he decided to become a literary agent to work more closely with writers.
 Throughout his career as an editor and agent, John has successfully negotiated over 800 publishing agreements.
 John participates at many industry events including the Writer's Digest and American Society of Journalists and Authors (ASJA) conferences.

 We work worldwide with a great group of publishing professionals.
 Our scouts and clients are now based across the U.S. and around the world.
 Our clients work in many countries including Japan, Singapore, Canada, Germany, Italy, U.K., New Zealand, France, Guatemala, Argentina, and China.

 Sylvia Tooker, Web Manager